-  Would you want your relationships become just a Band-Aid in your life?
+Would you want your relationships to become just a Band-Aid in your life?

 It’s the reason why most relationships fail.
 We seek healing for our wounds from outside of ourselves.
 Our worth as a person deserving of love always comes from others.

-We crave for love, but we keep on needing others to satisfy our hunger.
-When the other person can no longer satisfy us, we crave for another.
+We crave love, but we keep on needing others to satisfy our hunger.
+When the other person can no longer satisfy us, we crave another.

 On the other hand, Bex says when we enter a relationship full of our own sense of self-worth, we have the patience to wait for a nourishing meal that we can savor and enjoy.